 This course explores the entire French legal system, both its private law and public law, and attempts to give the student a broad historical and contemporary view of the French legal tradition, the famous French codes, the judicial system, doctrinal authors, the style of French judgments, legal education and an introduction to the legal profession.

-Student who successfully complete two or more credit hours will receive the Institute’s Diploma, and those who complete an internship also receive the Institute’s Certificate.
-Course Schedule: All courses meet at Paris Dauphine, Monday-Friday at the following times.
-Please note that one three day weekend will be included in the schedule.
+Student who successfully complete two or more credit hours will receive the Institute’s Diploma, and those who complete a directed internship will receive the Institute’s Certificate.
+Course Schedule: All courses meet at the Center for Comparative Law, 28 rue St. Guillaume, Paris 75007, Monday-Friday at the following times.

 Please note that this schedule is tentative and subject to change.